 Every visitor who comes to your landing page has a problem.
 Naturally, you should tell them how you are going to solve their problem.

-Because I don’t know what type of business you have, I am going to give you 3 random problems, and then I’ll show you how I would solve them:
+Because we don’t know what type of business you have, we are going to give you 3 random problems, and then we’ll show you how we would solve them:

 - You are trying to lose weight.